BAROQUE (early-17 to mid-18 century / 1600-1730)

 Originated in Paris, Art Deco reflected the changes in the modern world: jazz, skyscrapers, radio and cubist art.
-It was a movement against the naturalistic feel of Art Nouveau emphasizing the symmetrical and geometrical.
+It was a movement against the naturalistic feel of Art Nouveau emphasizing symmetrical and geometrical forms.
 Mirrors and black lacquered finishes were popular, as well as glass and highly polished metal.
-Key characteristics include structured floral motifs, stylized curves, zig zags and sleek geometry.
+Key characteristics include structured floral motifs, stylized curves, zigzags and sleek geometry.
 Puiforcat and Georg Jensen (particularly designers Harald Nielsen and Sigvard Bernadotte) produced exemplary pieces in this style.

 Visit our Art Deco silver page here.